oracle/rwloadsim/rwl/doc/MODULAR.md

  * The $if and $then must be on the same line and as an exception to the general rule about directives, white-space is allowed between $if and $then.
 Effectively, the text between $if and the $then is the expression that evaluates to true (non-zero) or false.
  * Only global or private variables are used in the $if $then directive expression.
- * You are recommended not to use the variables used in $if .. $then for other purposes in your rwloadsim program.
+ * As there is no separate compile and execute step in rwloadsim, you can very well have some code executed before reaching a $if .. $then directive.
  * The directives are not line-oriented (unlike #if etc in C), but the $if $then directive itself cannot span more than one line.
  * The source code in the part that is not included is still scanned, and it must therefore be legal rwloadsim input; only parsing is avoided by these directives.
  * Other directives found in the excluded part of $if/$else/$endif are not processed.